huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-true-transformation-begins-with-a-mental-shift.md

 > _“Children are wonderfully confident in their own imaginations.
 Most of us lose this confidence as we grow up.” — Sir Ken Robinson_

 > _[“Beliefs are choices.
 First you choose your beliefs.
 Then your beliefs affect your choices.” — Roy T. Bennett](https://www.goodreads.com/quotes/7718116-beliefs-are-choices-first-you-choose-your-beliefs-then-your)_

+> _“By itself, conscious positive thinking cannot overcome subconscious negative feelings.” ― Joe Dispenza, [Breaking the Habit of Being Yourself: How to Lose Your Mind and Create a New One](https://www.goodreads.com/work/quotes/18108532)_

 ---